apache/accumulo-website/tour/conditional-writer.md

 title: Conditional Writer
 ---

-When read-modify-write operations run concurrently, its possible changes made by some operations will be overwritten by others.
-The following sequence of events shows an example of this.
+Suppose the Gotham PD is storing home addresses for persons of interest in Accumulo.
+We want to correctly handle the case of multiple users editing the same address at the same time.
+The following sequence of events shows an example of how this can go wrong.

- 1. Thread 0 sets the key `id0001:location:home` to `1007 Mountain Dr, Gotham, New York`
+ 1. User 0 sets the key `id0001:location:home` to `1007 Mountain Drive, Gotham, New York`
- 2. Thread 1 reads `id0001:location:home`
+ 2. User 1 reads `id0001:location:home`
- 3. Thread 2 reads `id0001:location:home`
+ 3. User 2 reads `id0001:location:home`
- 4. Thread 1 replaces `Dr` with `Drive`
+ 4. User 1 replaces `Drive` with `Dr`
- 5. Thread 2 replaces `New York` with `NY`
+ 5. User 2 replaces `New York` with `NY`
- 6. Thread 1 sets key `id0001:location:home` to `1007 Mountain Drive, Gotham, New York`
+ 6. User 1 sets key `id0001:location:home` to `1007 Mountain Dr, Gotham, New York`
- 7. Thread 2 sets key `id0001:location:home` to `1007 Mountain Dr, Gotham, NY`
+ 7. User 2 sets key `id0001:location:home` to `1007 Mountain Drive, Gotham, NY`

-In this situation the changes made by Thread 1 are lost, ending up with `1007 Mountain Dr, Gotham, NY` instead of `1007 Mountain Drive, Gotham, NY`.
+In this situation the changes made by User 1 are lost, ending up with `1007 Mountain Drive, Gotham, NY` instead of `1007 Mountain Dr, Gotham, NY`.
 To correctly handle this, Accumulo offers the [ConditionalWriter].
-The ConditionalWriter atomically checks conditions on a row and only applies a mutation when all are satisfied.
+The ConditionalWriter atomically checks conditions on a row and only applies a mutation when all conditions are satisfied.

 ## Exercise

-The following code simulates the concurrency situation above.
-Because it uses a BatchWriter it will lose modifications.
+The following code simulates the concurrency in the situation above.
+The code starts multiple threads, with each thread doing the following.

+ 1. Read key's value into memory using a scanner
+ 2. Modify the copy in memory.
+ 3. Write out the modified value from memory using a batch writer.
+ 4. If write was unsuccessful, then goto step 1.

+This process can result in threads overwriting each other changes.
+The problem is the batch writer always makes the update, even when the value has changed since it was read.

 ```java
   static String getAddress(Connector conn, String id) {